 The fourth crisis occurs between 6-12 years old known as “competence vs. inferiority”.
 It is the stage where the child acquires knowledge and skills predominantly at school.

 At the beginning of the school, parents have a tendency to compare their child to others, which can lead to the development of a sense of inferiority.
 This is because the child will feel that s/he will never meet their parents’ expectations.

 On the other hand, appropriate support from teachers and parents will lead to the development of a sense of competence and confidence in one own’s abilities.

 The fifth crisis (12-20 years)

 The fifth crisis occurs between 12 and 20 years old, known as “identity versus confusion of the role”.
 It is the stage in which adolescents seek to develop their own personal and professional identity and also form specific sexual behaviors.

 Adolescents seek to engage in different roles but don’t actually stay in any one.
 It is when the person is particularly interested to find an answer to the question, “Who am I?”
 A person wants to have an initiative, but they often feel disturbed by the limits imposed by their parents.

-The educational goal of this stage is to build the person’s autonomy by granting independence, which should be somewhat controlled.
+The educational goal of this stage is to build a person’s autonomy by granting independence, which should be somewhat controlled.

 The sixth crisis (20-35 years)